cloudquery/docs/docs/developers/tutorials/creating-new-provider.md

 ### Define Provider Configuration

-Each provider defines set of `required` or `optional` arguments that can be passed by a user in the `config.hcl` block.
+Each provider defines set of `required` or `optional` arguments that can be passed by a user in the `config.yml` block.

 In our case, to initialize an [authenticated](https://github.com/google/go-github#authentication) GitHub API client you will need an AccessToken provided by the user.